 Webex also offers an option to share a file that is not open already.
 You select the file from a file explorer style window.
 Unfortunately this also appears to be a legacy module because if you select a modern PowerPoint file it gives you a warning that animation and other dynamic content will not work if you use this share file option.
 This means that what gets shared may not be the same as what you have designed.
 This uncertainty rules out this option in my mind.

-Webex, like Zoom, has an extra option to set if you want to share video during the meeting.
+Webex, like Zoom, has an option to set if you want to share video during the meeting.
 It is not mandatory, but the quality improves for the attendees.
+Not only does the quality of videos improve, but any animation that has movement or any Morph transitions improve dramatically as well.
+Without this setting, any motion animations or transitions appear jerky to the attendees.
 In the sharing dialog, select the option in the top left corner to “Optimize for motion and video”.
-This will allow any videos you have in your PowerPoint presentation appear smoother to the attendees.
+I suggest you use this mode all the time as it will make any movement in your PowerPoint presentation appear smoother to the attendees.
+If you get a warning message about the resolution being reduced, I have found that you can safely dismiss it as the quality appears the same in my experience.

 Desktop as a canvas